Dirt Road Anthem

 "Dirt Road Anthem" is a country rap song written and sung by American singers Colt Ford and Brantley Gilbert first (who also wrote Aldean's hit "My Kinda Party"), each of whom recorded his own version of the song.
 Jason Aldean covered the song for his 2010 album My Kinda Party, and released it as the third single from the album in April 2011.
 The song debuted as a single as Aldean's previous single, "Don't You Wanna Stay", was at the number one spot on the Billboard Hot Country Songs chart.
 On November 30, the song received a nomination at the 54th Annual Grammy Awards for Best Country Solo Performance.
-It is the best-selling song in digital history by a male country solo artist in the United States with over four million sold.
+It is the best-selling song in digital history by a male country solo artist in the United States with over four million sold and was certified twelve-times Platinum.

 Content

 "Dirt Road Anthem" is a mid-tempo country rap song.
 The song expresses country pride, southern values, and remembering good times from the past.

 Country rapper Colt Ford originally recorded the song for his 2008 album Ride Through the Country, with Brantley Gilbert singing vocals on the chorus.
 Gilbert later recorded a revisited version of the song for his 2010 album Halfway to Heaven with Ford on guest vocals.

 According to The Boot, Aldean's publicist teased about the song, suggesting Aldean listened to "a little Snoop Dogg in his time;" regarding the song, Aldean said he did not consider "Dirt Road Anthem" a rap song.
 He continued by saying, "...if I was to do anything like that, it's not going to be like Kanye West-style or anything."

 The song is written in the key of D major with a tempo of 63 beats per minute.